-Sections 2-5 and Schedules A, B, C, and D and E excluding the glossary of terms, constitute the County Official Plan.
-Unless otherwise specified, deviation from the County Official Plan's provisions is not permitted without an amendment to this Plan.
+Sections 2-5 and Schedules A, B, C, D, E, and G excluding the glossary of terms, constitute the County Official Plan.
+Unless otherwise specified, deviation from the County Official Plan provisions is not permitted without an amendment to this Plan.